Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Experiments

-As shown in Figure \ref{joined_time_mse_AandC}, the computation times do not differ significantly between Setup A and C. The parallelized hyperparameter tuning contributes the most to the reduction in computation time.
+As shown in Figure~\ref{joined_time_mse_AandC}, the computation time patterns are broadly similar between Setups A and C. The parallelized hyperparameter tuning contributes the most to the reduction in computation time.
 For smaller sample sizes, the benefit of increasing the number of partitions is less pronounced due to the overhead associated with parallelization.
-No model achieves the nominal coverage probability across all scenarios.
-The interval length primarily depends on the sample size of each region; thus, local models in regions with fewer samples produce wider intervals.
+However, for the larger sample size of $N=1000$ (indicated by the darker plots), the improvement in computation speed achieved by introducing PPK and increasing the number of partitions becomes highly prominent.
+Furthermore, it is evident that SVGP does not outperform the baseline global GP in estimation accuracy for any sample size considered here.
+In contrast, PPK can reduce runtime while maintaining, and in some cases improving, estimation accuracy.
+This appears to be due to the combination of local computation and region-specific hyperparameter tuning.